Uncertainty in Argentina over key shipping route in global food trade

 According to BCR data accessed by Diálogo Chino, the ships that currently operate on the waterway can carry between 46,000 and 48,000 tonnes of merchandise.
 If planned works are carried out, it would open up the possibility of larger types of ships that can carry between 65,000 and 70,000 tonnes operating on the waterway.

 The waterway allowed Argentina to become the Mercosur country with the highest growth in the oilseed industry in the last 20 years

-Gustavo Idigoras, president of the Chamber of the Oil Industry of the Argentine Republic and Cereal Export Centre (CIARA-CEC), said that the deepening of the waterway through dredging “would allow ships of greater draught to enter, which would reduce costs and would imply giving access to the sea to producers from Argentine regions that today do not have access to it due to economic reasons.”
+Gustavo Idigoras, president of the Argentine Edible Oil Association and Cereal Export Centre (CIARA-CEC), said that the deepening of the waterway through dredging “would allow ships of greater draught to enter, which would reduce costs and would imply giving access to the sea to producers from Argentine regions that today do not have access to it due to economic reasons.”

 The Argentine government shares the view of the private sector, with transport minister Alexis Guerrera recently saying the state is “obliged to update [the waterway] ourselves”.
 But it has demonstrated difficulties in implementing these plans.

 In August 2021, the National Entity for the Control and Management of the Paraná–Paraguay Waterway was created, as the body responsible for overseeing the call for tenders for this new era.
 Recently, the head of the agency publicly announced that there could be a draft of the tender before the end of the year, but both locals and outsiders are doubtful.
 “There will possibly be some kind of rescheduling of the timetable,” said CIARA-CEC’s Idígoras.

 Until there are new developments, the management of the waterway remains in the hands of the General Administration of Ports (AGP), a public body which, lacking its own capacities, subcontracts dredging and beacon services.